MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

     at async /Users/swan/Developer/simplewebauthn/packages/server/345.ts:26:24
 ```

+This appears to be an issue with some environments running **versions of Node prior to v18 LTS**.

-To fix this, update your call to `generateRegistrationOptions()` to exclude `-8` from the list of algorithms:
+To fix this, update your call to `generateRegistrationOptions()` to exclude `-8` (Ed25519) from the list of algorithms:

 ```ts
 const options = generateRegistrationOptions({